 Fighting muscle memory is an uphill battle, especially when using a web app that replaces a native app.

-After accidentaly closing my active Cloud9 tab one too many times (while intending to close the active document) I decided to look for a way to save me from myself.
+After accidentally closing my active Cloud9 tab one too many times (while intending to close the active document) I decided to look for a way to save me from myself.

 Luckily, it turned out to be surprisingly easy with macOS.

 The first step is to launch the Automator app that came with your Mac.
-Select Service when promted to choose a type for your document.
+Select Service when prompted to choose a type for your document.